axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-welcome-widget.rst

          ``CENTER``: Center of the widget

    ``welcomeTextSize``: size for the welcome text.
-There are four sizes
+There are four sizes:

       ``NORMAL_TEXT``: Normal text font size (1.5rem)